LEIGH AND LEGH OF HIGH LEGH

 as Leigh.
 Several members of the family were clergy with connections to Lymm

 in Cheshire.
+Some had multiple livings which they had to handle by employing curates.
 The first Egerton Leigh married three times and had a total of

 11 sons and 7 daughters.
-The following tree is based on the pedigrees shown
+The following tree is simplified from the pedigrees shown

-+ Mary, daughter of William Austine of the City
++ Mary, daughter of William Austin of the City

 - 2. Austin Leigh,